 The new French President Emmanuel Macron has taken a harsher stance against Russia than his predecessors.
 While Macron held a cautious view of Russia throughout the Presidential campaign, his view has hardened after the election.
-The fact that E. Macron experienced Russian meddling during his campaign made the new president more concerned about the issue how to effectively counteract Russia's disinformation.
-For this purpose in January 2018, President Macron proposed an anti-fake news election law.
+The fact that E. Macron experienced Russian meddling during his

-MATHEVON ELISE, Turning East?
+Mathevon Elise, Turning East?
 French Involvement in Ukraine, EuroMaidanPress of 28 April 2016, http://euromaidanpress.com/2016/04/28/turning-east-french-involvement-in-ukraine/.